kelsin/stale-multi-cache/README.md

   return {};
 }

-// Even with a TTL of 10, this cache will always send stale data,
+// Even with a stale TTL of 10, this cache will always send stale data,
-// but do a background update of the data after the data expires. function cachedGetUser(user) {
+// but do a background update of the data after the data expires.
+// We're setting the expire TTL to 86400 at that point we'll HAVE to refresh. function cachedGetUser(user) {
   return cache.wrap('user:'+user, function() {
     return getUser(user);
-  }, 10);
+  }, 10, 86400);
 }

 // Now we can use the cachedGetUser